 conditions and character of a neighborhood.

-The neighbors in the Stalvey neighborhood in Myrtle Beach are middle-income, making it a moderate income neighborhood.
+The neighbors in the Stalvey neighborhood in Myrtle Beach are low income, making it among the lowest income neighborhoods in America.

 of U.S. neighborhoods.